lucas-belvin/aika-marketing/src/pages/index.md

   subtitle: ''
   featureslist:
   - title: Analyze
-    content: Use data from reps’ calendars, email, Datahug and Salesforce to get insight in your team
+    content: Analyze productivity data from Git, Google Calendar, Jira, Slack with a one-click integration using pre-built charts as well as direct access to SQL and an auto-provisioned BI account.
     image: ''
     actions: []
   - title: Enhance data